-15.2.2 Summary of country-specific variance estimation implementation replication method would be JK2, BRR or Fay's method.
+15.2.2 Summary of country-specific variance estimation implementation sample design used in each country.
+For instance, JK1 is appropriate for a design that uses a registry without stratification or sorting.
+If strata were used and there were two primary sampling units (PSUs) per stratum, the appropriate replication method would be JK2, BRR or Fay's method.
 If there were many PSUs sampled from a small number of strata, then JK2, BRR or Fay's method could still have been used to reflect the sampling variation by creating pseudo-strata within the existing strata.
 The allowed number of replicates ranged from a minimum of 15 to a maximum of 80 replicate weights.